Middlewich Eastern Bypass (MEB)

 Cheshire East Council has been working since 2015 to develop options for a bypass which will reduce traffic congestion in the town centre whilst supporting employment and housing growth in the area as a whole.

-The MEB planning application (Reference No 18/5833C ) has now been submitted and is available to view on the planning portal.
+Planning Committee resolved to approve the MEB planning application (Reference No 18/5833C) which is available on the planning portal.

 Timetable and costs